 We can financially support or enhance the local functions of other tiers of government, and other public services, such as financing additional environmental cleansing or providing funds for local Police Community Support Officers or CCTV (we pay for the cameras in the town).
 All our expenditure is financed either direct from our precept on Council Tax, from reserves or from third-party funds such as National Lottery schemes.
 Borrowing for our sector of government is strictly-controlled and requires the consent of the Secretary of State.

 This is a time of change in local government, and Parish Councils face an even busier future with the latest initiatives focussed upon localism.
 We are recognized as the tier closest to the community, whilst District and County Councils play a more strategic role (transport; health; housing; education etc.).
-Elements of the recently-enacted Localism Act 2011 offer parishes a more active role, if they want it, than at any time since the last “big” local government reorganization in 1974.
+Parishes are offered a more active role, if they want it, than at any time since the last “big” local government reorganization in 1974.

 With the economic climate forcing reviews of the mechanisms and funding of local government at Principal Authority level (County; District and Unitary councils), it is likely that many non-statutory (often called “discretionary”) services; land and property assets etc may be devolved to Parish Councils.
 Lewes Town Council considers itself well-placed to address any additional responsibilities or duties, and we look forward to the next few years with interest!

 Town Hall, High Street, Lewes, East Sussex, BN7 2QS ( 01273 471469 8 email@example.com